 Conclusion

-Seeing how much data you have left is quick: your provider's app gives you the real balance, and your phone lets you monitor your daily usage, as long as you reset the counter when you start your trip.
-Monitor the apps that consume the most, download maps and videos over Wi-Fi, and top up in time if necessary.
-With a well-managed travel eSIM, you won't run out of internet at the worst moment again.
+Checking how much data you have left is quick: your provider's app gives you the actual balance, and your phone lets you monitor daily usage, as long as you reset the counter when you start your trip.
+Monitor data-hungry apps, download maps and videos over Wi-Fi, and top up in time if needed.
+With a well-managed travel eSIM, you won't run out of internet at the worst possible moment again.